DragonSenses/Curiosity/JavaScript2/1. Document/1.7 Modifying the document/modifying-document-task.md

 </div>
 ```

-Also we’ll need CSS to color them.
+Also we'll need CSS to color them.

 The `update` function will refresh the clock, to be called by `setInterval` every second: